maus-me/woopEssentials/README.md

   If you want to use the Discord features you will need to create a Discord bot see [Creating a Discord Bot](#creating-a-discord-bot)

-  Once you copied the Discord Bot Token into the Th3Config.json you can use the build in commands to configure the guild (Discord server) and the channel to link to ingame.
+  Once you copied the Discord Bot Token into the WoopConfig.json you can use the build in commands to configure the guild (Discord server) and the channel to link to ingame.

-  I recommend finishing the rest of the Th3Config.json file and once finished start the server.
+  I recommend finishing the rest of the WoopConfig.json file and once finished start the server.
 Now you can configure the Guild and Channel through one command in Discord itself.
 You should see that the bot went online, if not then there might be an issue with the Token.
-To initiate the setup just type on the server where you invited the Discord Bot to in the chat channel that you wanna link to ingame chat: `!setupth3essentials` it should respond with `Th3Essentials: Commands, Guild and Channel are setup 👍`.
+To initiate the setup just type on the server where you invited the Discord Bot to in the chat channel that you wanna link to ingame chat: `!setupwoopessentials` it should respond with `WoopEssentials: Commands, Guild and Channel are setup 👍`.
 This command can only be used by some one with Administrative permissions on that Discord Server.

-  `!setupth3essentials` will create all commands that can be used from Discord and setup the Guild (Discord Server) to be used with the VS-Server.
+  `!setupwoopessentials` will create all commands that can be used from Discord and setup the Guild (Discord Server) to be used with the VS-Server.
 That should set everything up.
 If you want to change the linked channel type: `/setchannel` this will ask for an option called channel, type the channel name to link with the ingame chat and hit enter.

   With `"UseEphermalCmdResponse": true,` set to true only the user that uses a discord slashcommand will see the response from the bot, when set to false it will be send so everyone can see the command and response.